dipa96/shy/README.md

 ## Minimum requirements

-At the moment shy supported only iOS 14 and below.
+At the moment shy supported only iOS 14 and later.
+Check branch or Releases for finding your version.

 ## Installation